crckman/MicroAgentsDemo/README.md

 While a monolithic agent pattern benefits from overall lower latency, it appears to struggle with insuffient semantic narrowing while coordinating too many details for higher complexity tasks.

-The *MicroAgent* pattern exhibits increased latency primarily due to the increased number of network requests related to creating and managing delegated conversations (with *MicroAgents).
+The *MicroAgent* pattern exhibits higher latency primarily due to the increased number of network requests related to creating and managing delegated conversations (with *MicroAgents).

 As task complexity increases, the *MicroAgent* pattern shows significantly higher success rate and a higher propensity to seek confirmation / respect guard-rails.